 Tip: Medicare Part B will cover some individual counseling and annual depression screenings, but your deductible needs to be met and a 20% co-insurance applies.

-That said, managing your chronic condition can have the added effect of helping with depression.
+Managing your chronic condition can also have the added effect of helping with depression.
 According to Dr. M. Regina Castro of the Mayo Clinic, programs that focus on building better habits and changing behaviors – like MyNurse.ai – can help you control your metabolism, increase fitness levels and manage weight loss and other risk factors of heart disease, while improving your quality of life and sense of well-being.

 Dr. Castro also points out that working with a medical professional who supervises your progress and helps coordinate care (like your Wellness Coach) can go a long way toward improving both depression and a chronic condition like diabetes.